Professional Guide & Outfitter, Owner

 "Though capable of sprinting, the cougar is typically an ambush predator.
 It stalks through brush and trees, across ledges, or other covered spots, before delivering a powerful leap onto the back of its prey and a suffocating neck bite.
 The cougar is capable of breaking the neck of some of its smaller prey with a strong bite and momentum bearing the animal to the ground.
 Kills are generally estimated at around one large ungulate every two weeks.
 The period shrinks for females raising young, and may be as short as one kill every three days when cubs are nearly mature at around 15 months.
 The cat drags a kill to a preferred spot, covers it with brush, and returns to feed over a period of days."

-Cat Track Outfitters, located in Collbran Colorado (about 40 miles East of Grand Junction CO in Mesa County and 50 miles from the Utah border), has guided and outfitted hunters from Jonesborough TN, Frankton CO, Appleton WI, Denver CO, Palisade CO, Finleyville PA, Fort Scott KS, Chicora PA, Greenfield IN, St. Cloud MN, Moore TX, LaGrange GA, and other towns in AR, AZ, CA, CO, FL, GA, IL, IN, KS, KY, LA, MA, MD, MI, MN, MO, MS, MT, NC, ND, NE, NJ, NV, NY, OH, OK, OR, PA, TX, UT, WA, WI, WY.
-Whether you take one of our guided deer hunts or a guided mountain lion hunt, seeing and getting in close to the big game is a delight most hunters enjoy at Cat Track Outfitter's full-service hunting camps.
-Experienced, professional hunting guides and outfitters will take you on on an unforgettable Colorado hunting trip.
+Cat Track Outfitters, located in Collbran Colorado (about 40 miles East of Grand Junction CO in Mesa County and 50 miles from the Utah border), has guided and outfitted hunters from Jonesborough TN, Frankton CO, Appleton WI, Denver CO, Palisade CO, Finleyville PA, Fort Scott KS, Chicora PA, Greenfield IN, St. Cloud MN, Moore TX, LaGrange GA, Broomfield CO, Akron NY, Waymart PA, Lake Ariel PA, Coushatta LA, and many other towns in AR, AZ, CA, CO, FL, GA, IL, IN, KS, KY, LA, MA, MD, MI, MN, MO, MS, MT, NC, ND, NE, NJ, NV, NY, OH, OK, OR, PA, TX, UT, WA, WI, WY.
+Seeing and getting in close to the big game when you take a guided deer hunt or a guided mountain lion hunt is a delight almost all hunters enjoy with Cat Track Outfitters.
+Experienced, professional hunting guides and outfitters will take you on an unforgettable Colorado hunting trip.

 Website design and hosting